Catholic devotions to Jesus: Sacred Heart

-Formal references to this devotion first appeared in the eleventh and twelfth centuries.
+Formal references to this devotion first appeared in the 11th and 12th centuries.
 However, the most significant source for the devotion to the Sacred Heart in its present form was Visitandine Saint Margaret Mary Alacoque (1647–1690), who claimed to have received a series of private revelations from 1673 to 1675.

 From this developed the First Friday Devotion.
 The devotion consists of several practices that are performed on the first Fridays of nine consecutive months.
 On these days, a person is to attend Mass and receive Communion.
 If the need arises, in order to receive Communion in a state of grace, a person should also make use of the Sacrament of Penance before attending Mass.
 In many Catholic communities the practice of the Holy Hour of meditation during the Exposition of the Blessed Sacrament during the First Fridays is encouraged.

 The Feast of the Sacred Heart is now a holy day in the Roman Catholic liturgical calendar, and is celebrated 19 days after Pentecost.
 The month of June is dedicated to the Sacred Heart of Jesus.